pgrabarsky/cdir/docs/index.md

 `cdir` allows you to quickly navigate to a directory recorded into your history.
 It runs inside a terminal.

-You can see a presentation here below:
+You can see a 3 minutes presentation here below:

 <div id="demo" style="max-width: 60em"></div>